sovity/edc-ce/docs/Frontend/Consuming/initiating-transfer.md

 ```
 {% endcode %}

 Here, `"type": "HttpData"` indicates that the EDC will interpret the destination as a REST-API.
 The `baseUrl` is the endpoint receiving the data.
-You can also set the type to `HttpProxy`, enabling a pull-transfer over both data planes.

 #### 3. Transfer Data via Custom Transfer Process Request (JSON)